aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendar-exceptions/handle-occurrences/_index.md

 A: Yes, you can download a fully functional trial from the [website](https://releases.aspose.com/).

 ## Conclusion
-By following this **java calendar tutorial**, you now know **how to handle calendar** exceptions, **how to set occurrences**, and **configure exception type** using Aspose.Tasks for Java.
+By following this **handle calendar exceptions java** tutorial, you now know **how to handle calendar** exceptions, **how to set occurrences**, and **configure exception type** using Aspose.Tasks for Java.
 These capabilities let you fine‑tune project schedules, avoid resource conflicts, and keep your timelines reliable.
 Explore the API further to add more sophisticated rules such as custom working times or holiday calendars.

 ---

-**Last Updated:** 2025-12-03
+**Last Updated:** 2026-02-02
 **Tested With:** Aspose.Tasks for Java 24.12
 **Author:** Aspose